-Specialists may include physiatrist, cardiologist, pulmonologist, endocrinologist, GI, sleep medicine, genetics/genetic counselor, PT, OT, speech therapy, nutritionist social work, psychology, and communication with primary care or medical home physician; MDA or other clinic setting with advance coordination of screening tests and ancillary services as possible is ideal.
+Specialists may include physiatrist, orthopedist, cardiologist, pulmonologist, endocrinologist, GI, sleep medicine, genetics/genetic counselor, PT, OT, SLP, nutritionist, social worker, and psychologist.
+Communication with primary care or medical home physician; MDA or other clinic setting with advanced coordination of screening tests and ancillary services as possible is ideal.

 Patient & family education